 Rights and protections for people with d...

-There are key pieces of legislation that ensure rights and protections for people with disabilities:
+There are key initiatives and legislation that ensure rights and protections for people with disabilities:

 2006: United Nations Convention on the Rights of Persons with Disabilities (CRPD).
 Canada ratified the CRPD in 2010.